nf-31/recipeshare/ARCHITECTURE.md

 - A recipe can contain many ingredients.
 These ingredients usually have a name, a quantity, and a unit of measurement.
 Each ingredient for a recipe would require its own row, which should allow for modification (i.e. update or delete) at a later stage.
 - A recipe can also contain many steps.
 These steps are usually sequential, hence have a number associated with them.
 Therefore, each step would also require its own row, to allow for modification at a later stage.
 - Filtering would be done at code level, and not database level.
 However, since multiple recipes may have the same property such as a dietary tag or ingredient, the indexes would need to be carefully chosen to allow for performant querying of the database.

+Based on the above assumptions, the database was normalised (3NF).
+Together with the ID (by default), the foreign key (RID) was also chosen as an index to improve performance (such as for the underlying JOIN, DELETE and UPDATE operations).